zhaobaoping/test/BUMO_CTP_Standard.rst

 **Parameter description:**

-from: source address.
+from: the source address.

-to: destination address.
+to: the destination address.

 value: the amount of tokens allowed to be transferred (string).